TodePond/TodePondDotCom/wikiblogardenite/normal-gender-feelings/readme.md

 <br>

 Gender feelings are the same.
 It's hard to notice them unless something is wrong.
-Our bodies only tell us something if something isn't right / doesn't feel right.
+Our body only tells us something if something isn't right / doesn't feel right.

 Yes, gender is something we can feel, no different to a pang in our stomach or a brush of our hand.
 But it's not always easy to notice.